HygorLBM/Training_Chess/README.md

 ![Alt text](https://i.imgur.com/I9xkBq1.png "A sample screenshot")

-This application is a Windows Form, built using Visual Studios.
+This application is a Windows Form, built using Microsoft Visual Studios IDE.